 YouThrive

-Side by Side’s YouThrive program offers early intervention services that equip young people with the strategies that build resilience and coping skills to stay on a positive path through school and thrive in adulthood.
+Side By Side’s YouThrive program offers early intervention services that equip young people with the strategies that build resilience and coping skills to stay on a positive path through school and thrive in adulthood.

-• Mentoring and case management support
+• Case management support

 • Regular monitoring of grades, school attendance, and disciplinary actions